waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - EGG (CLEFFA): Lv5

 # Primary Goal Strategy: Deliver SecretPotion to Jasmine
-- Current Objective: Surf south across Route 40 and Route 41 to reach Cianwood City.
-(Started Turn 5863)
+- Current Objective: Surf south/west across Route 41 to reach Cianwood City.
 - Next Step: Locate the Pharmacy in Cianwood and obtain the SecretPotion from the shopkeeper.
 - Return Strategy: Use Surf to navigate back through Route 41 and 40.
 If the Storm Badge is obtained, Fly can be used to return to Olivine City instantly.
 - Final Step: Climb the Olivine Lighthouse to the 6th floor and interact with Jasmine to deliver the medicine to the sick Pokémon Amphy.